-I’m a full-stack UX Designer genuinely passionate about people and user-centred design.
+I’m a Product Designer genuinely passionate about people and user-centred design.

 I love elegant and intuitive UIs.
 I strive to create innovative and inclusive digital solutions that address real problems.

 Being very adaptable means that I’m able to wear many hats, reacting to ever changing contexts and situations.
 I blend a flair for innovation and creativity in design with solid analytical skills acquired in my former experiences as a Senior QA Engineer.

 Before moving to UX, I worked for 15 years in FinTech where I was testing financial solutions such as data visualisation applications, workflow & monitoring systems.

 I also worked on trading platforms for investment banks, hedge funds and asset management back offices.

 Contextual Enquiry Competitive Analysis Empathy Maps